-Торіс General Theme of Community Feedback Mitigation Traffic Maritime traffic The community has concerns regarding increased vessel traffic, access to properties via the waterway, and vessel speeds.
-The construction contractor is required to develop a Vessel Management Plan as part of the remedial action workplan, which describes how the contractor will provide safe passage of vessels during construction activities.
-The contractor must comply with local regulations regarding navigation and waterway vessel speed limits.
-Truck and rail traffic The community has concerns about increased truck and rail traffic, road and bridge closures, and contamination tracking or spilling along haul routes.
-Haul routes and the number of trucks anticipated will be identified during the development of the contractor's Remedial Action Work Plan.
-The remedial design documents include pre-approved truck routes (on routes where other commercial truck traffic occurs).
+Topic General Theme of Community Feedback Mitigation (to be Further Detailed in CIMP) The community has concerns about increased truck and rail traffic, parking impacts, road and bridge closures, and contamination tracking or spilling along haul routes including those near the landfill. • Haul routes and the number of trucks anticipated will be identified during the development of the contractor's Remedial Action Work Plan. • The remedial design documents include pre-approved truck routes (on routes where other commercial truck traffic occurs).
 If additional routes are needed, the contractor will need to propose such routes, which will be subject to review and approval.
+We do not anticipate significant parking impacts.
+Contractors will park their vehicles on their property or in designated contractor staging areas.
 Truck traffic is minimized by using barges to transport dredged material to a transload facility.
-The dredged material is then transported by rail to landfill.
-Rail traffic is regulated by railroads.
-South Park Bridge draw bridge openings will be minimized to the extent possible.
-It is anticipated there may be a few times the bridge will need to be open for construction activities.
-To prevent spills, the contractor is required to follow Best Management Practices.
-For example, trucks used to transport contaminated materials will be lined, covered and will have their wheels cleaned prior to leaving any upland staging area.
-If a spill occurs, the contractor is required to clean it up in compliance with state and federal regulations.
+The dredged material is then required to be transported primarily by rail to a landfill.
+Rail cars and trucks will be covered, and rail traffic is regulated by railroads.
+Truck and rail traffic Vessel transit under the South Park Bridge may require short duration bridge openings to allow safe passage, like any other tall vessel.
+LDWG does not know yet whether the contractor's vessels will require bridge opening to safely pass.
+However, the contractor is required to provide at least 10 working days' notice to the project team for extended bridge openings.
+There is planned remedial action adjacent and under the South Park Bridge.
+LDWG is coordinating with King County on procedures to allow temporary bridge closures to allow the remedial actions to take place, while minimizing public traffic disruptions. • To prevent spills, the contractor is required to follow best management practices.
+For example, trucks used to transport contaminated materials will be lined, covered, and will have their wheels cleaned prior to leaving any upland staging area. • If a spill occurs, the contractor is required to clean it up in compliance with state and federal regulations.
+These requirements apply throughout the entire haul route, including near and at the landfill.